PA Program FAQs

 Are Advanced Placement (AP) credits accepted to fulfill prerequisite requirements?

-No. Advanced Placement (AP) credits are not accepted to fulfill prerequisite requirements.
+Yes.
+Advanced Placement (AP) credits are accepted to fulfill prerequisites, if accepted as credit by your undergraduate institution.

 Is there a minimum requirement for patient care or healthcare related experiences?